THE

-Nonprofit organizations, local governments and industry partners working together to advocate for increased state investment in all types of trails in North Carolina – hiking, biking, paddle and equestrian – paved and natural surface trails.
+We are nonprofit organizations, local governments, and industry partners working together to advocate for increased state investment in all types of trails in North Carolina – hiking, biking, paddle and equestrian – paved and natural surface trails.

 The Great Trails State Coalition works towards a future where programs, policies, funding and leadership are in place that ensure:

-We are proud of our wide range of members all standing behind a platform for trails in North Carolina.
-The Coalition has 96 total members: 46 non-profit partners, 24 business partners, 26 government partners, and 5 advisors.
+We are proud of our wide range of members – non-profit partners, business partners, government partners, and advisors – all standing behind a platform for trails in North Carolina.
+The Coalition has 110 total members.

 See who is on board.